astral-sh/uv/docs/reference/cli.md

 Pin to a specific Python version.

-Writes the pinned Python version to a `.python-version` file or reads the current pinned version from the file.
-This file is used by other uv commands to determine the required Python version.
+Writes the pinned Python version to a `.python-version` file, which is used by other uv commands to determine the required Python version.

+If no version is provided, uv will look for an existing `.python-version` file and display the currently pinned version.
+If no `.python-version` file is found, uv will exit with an error.

 See `uv help python` to view supported request formats.